Oktopost/Squid/Docs/Source/References/Connector.rst

 A connector is not a wrapper for MySQL connection.
 Rather it holds a reference to a connection and used as a *Simple Factory* object to create and initialize different MySQL command objects.

-Usually, for each type of MySQL query there is a different Squid class.
+For each of the common types of MySQL queries there is a different Squid class.
 For example, for the **SELECT** command we would use an instance implementing :code:`Squid\MySql\Command\ICmdSelect` and for **DELETE** :code:`Squid\MySql\Command\ICmdDelete`.

 Example of obtaining such objects from the connector: